EthilVan/Launcher/README.md

 Description
 -----------
-This is the source code of the custom launcher of the french minecraft server [Ethil Van](http://ethilvan.fr).
+This is the source code of the custom launcher for the french minecraft server [Ethil Van](http://ethilvan.fr).

 It is mostly written from scratch but also include some code from